Home is where the history is at the Prairie House Inn!

 Molalla, Oregon (named for the

 Molalla Indians) is not far from Portland, Oregon,

-among the fields of the
+among the fields of the Willamette Valley.
 The Prairie

 House Inn Bed and Breakfast is like a portal to the

 past, so come join us at this elegant, cozy bed and

 breakfast, to experience a gentler time and slower pace.